 They listed the top 20 cities based on their average ranking using those criteria.
 The list came as a surprise.

 Eight Metro Manila cities made it to the list.
 Only six cities came from outside Luzon - three each from Visayas and Mindanao.
 Let's use this list for best places to live retirement in the Philippines as a start.

 Note: After Philippine typhoons 'Ondoy' and 'Pepeng' that flooded most of Manila, nearby areas and northern Luzon, the ranking would never be the same.

 But at least we have something to start with.
 Read here for tips on buying houses in the Philippines that will be safe and flood-free.

 You will not see the MoneySense ranking here.
 Instead we'll go places from north to south in the Philippine map.

-Click on the "+" sign to enlarge the Google map below and click a marker to pop up the name of the place.
+Click on the "+" sign at the bottom right hand corner to enlarge the Google map below and click a marker to pop up the name of the place.
 I'll describe these places one by one.